JuleBoost/Road-Anomaly-Detection-/README.md

 npm run dev
 ```

-Create a `.env` file based on `.env.example` and add your Firebase config.

 ### Mobile Prototype
 Open `mobile/index.html` directly in a browser.
-No install needed.

-### Backend
-Deployed on Hugging Face Spaces (FastAPI).
-See Space for API docs.
+Place `best.onnx` in the same folder or load it when prompted.

 ## License
 MIT